FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/FreeTAKHub/WebMap/Installation.md

 ## configure to start as a service
-Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch `rtsp-simple-server` on boot.
+Systemd is the service manager used by Ubuntu, Debian and many other Linux distributions, and allows to launch `mediamtx` on boot.

 move the executable
 ```bash